 All opinions on this site are my own and do not necessarily represent those of the National Weather Service, NOAA, or the U.S. Government.

-About the logo: The image at the top of this page was inspired by my earthquake magnitude animation Perspective, the most popular video on my YouTube channel thanks to its positive reception at the S Factor workshop at the 2011 AGU Fall Meeting and subsequent sharing on several web sites.
+About the logo: The image at the top of this page is inspired by my earthquake magnitude animation Perspective, the most popular video on my YouTube channel thanks to its positive reception at the S Factor workshop at the 2011 AGU Fall Meeting and subsequent sharing on several web sites.
 I also suspect that it may have inspired this poster (the timing is right, but I have no way to know for sure).